Yathish30/First-Project-/README.md

 1. Loading the required Frames
 2. Frame Masking
 3. Formulating the problems
    For example: Instead of working with the entire frame, I've worked with only a part of the frame and apart from the lane markings, everything else has been hidden in the frame.
-So, as the vehicle would move, the lane markings would fall in this area only.
+So, as the vehicle would move, the lane markings would fall in an area only.
 4. Image Processing
 5. Image thresholding
 6. Hough line transformation